Owl Creek Farm » Recipes » Main Dishes » Oven Barbecue Chicken

 Prepare and Cook the Chicken

-• Place chicken on parchment paper in prepared pans, skin side down.
-Brush top only with preferred barbecue sauce.
-Place in oven and cook for 30 minutes at 375°f
+• Place in oven and cook for 20 minutes at 375°f

 • Turn oven to 400°f